-If you drive your car there, then you have to park outside of the walls.
-There are many parking lots, and the parking fee is around 2Euro/HR.
+- If you drive your car there, then you have to park outside of the walls.

-The historical town has no train station, but you can easily reach San Gimignano by taking a train to Poggibonsi (labeled “Poggibonsi-S.G.”) and then a bus from the Poggibonsi train station to San Gimignano.
+However, the historic town has no train station.
+But you can take a train to Poggibonsi (labeled “Poggibonsi-S.G.”) and then a bus from the Poggibonsi train station to San Gimignano.